deepaksing/Algorithm/README.md

 # Algorithm
-Algorithm that i have used, studied during Competitive Programming
+Algorithm that i have studied during Preparing for Competitive Programming